Mermade/semoasa-tools/README.md

 ## semoasa-split

+### Use case

-### Splitting a bundled Semoasa document back into its component parts, based on namespace.
+Splitting a bundled Semoasa document back into its component parts, based on namespace.

 ### Usage